rndmcoolawsmgrbg/WIIIIIDE/docs/classes.md

 #### Arguments

 - `model` The model to train.
 Must be a PyTorch model class.
+- `server_address` A tuple of (ip, port) for the server connection.
+Default is ('localhost', 5555).
 - `secure` Whether or not to use encryption.
 Default is False.
 Encryption drastically slows down the submission of gradients, so only use it if you need to. (like, really need to)

 #### Methods
-- `train()` Starts training the model.
+- `train(loss_callback=None)` Starts training the model.
 This is a blocking call, so it will not return until training is complete.
+  - `loss_callback`: Optional callback function that receives (loss_value, batch_id) for tracking training progress.